-Apple's API may allow users to designate iPhones or Apple Watches to act as a digital car key via NFC or BLE.
-The CarKey API code suggests that BMW may be the first to support it, but it is unknown if th feature will make it to the final release.
+Apple's API will allow users to designate iPhones or Apple Watches to act as a digital car key via NFC or BLE.
+BMW will be the first partner to support the feature with the Series-5 releasing later in 2020.

 Homekit in iOS 14

 HomeKit Secure Video, added in iOS 13, offers some smart features for users, such as recognizing objects that appear in videos for easier searching through footage.
-In iOS 14, it is claimed the security feature will gain a face classification function, allowing it to identify individual people when they approach the camera.
+In iOS 14, the security feature will gain a face classification function, allowing it to identify individual people when they approach the camera.

 Apple announced the rumored App Clips and it aims to ease the friction of using some commerce apps out in the world.
 When faced with an e-scooter or parking meter, users would normally have to download an entire app, sign in, enter payment info, then finally complete the transaction just to get on with their day.

 With iOS 14, users can tap an NFC sticker, click a link, or scan a special QR code to access a "Clip."
 These App Clips are lightweight portions of an app, required to be less than 10MB, and will show up as a floating card on your device.
 From there, you can use Sign-in with Apple and Apple pay to complete a transaction in moments, all without downloading an app.

 The iOS 14 feature will also let apps like Yelp create specific clips for restaurants for use in Apple Maps and websites.

 Other iOS 14 Changes

 The beta period through the summer will reveal even more changes and updates to iOS 14.
 The final release will occur shortly after the iPhone 12 is announced this fall.